-The reads file is a either standard FASTQ file, or a BAM file, containing the reads.
+The reads file is a either a standard FASTQ file or a SAMBAM file, containing the reads.
 It may or may not be compressed with gzip.
 If the file is a FASTQ file, then the file extension should be .fastq or .txt (case-insensitive).
-If it is a BAM file, then the file extension should be .bam (case-insensitive).
+If it is a BAM file, then the file extension should be .sam (case-insensitive).
 Files that do not follow these naming conventions can still be used, but you must specify the file type explicitly.

-If the file is compressed with gzip, then the file must have an extra .gz extension after the .fastq, .txt, or .bam extension.
+If the file is compressed with gzip, then the file must have an extra .gz extension after the .fastg, .txt, or .bam extension.

-Abarcode and a hairpin are parsed out of each read.
-The length of the barcode is inferred from the contents of the conditions file.
-The length of the hairpin is inferred from the contents of the hairpin file.
-By default, the barcode starts at the first base of the read, and the hairpin starts at the 17th base of the read, but both of these defaults can be overridden with an optional flag.
+Abarcode representing a sample and a construct are parsed out of each read.
+The length of the sample barcode is inferred from the contents of the conditions file.
+The length of the construct barcode is inferred from the contents of the reference file.
+By default, the sample barcode starts at the first base of the read, and the construct barcode starts at the 17th base of the read, but both of these defaults can be overridden with an optional flag.